 Yet, this sense of loss, pain, desperation and hunger is going on all around me every day in my city that has yet to experience its disaster.
 There is a Hurricane with No Name that has created a vast community of traumatized individuals and communities with whom I share this world.
 It is a panorama of continuing struggle and suffering.

 Today I passed a person, presumably mentally ill, who was weeping.
-Her head covered with a hooded coat, she hunched over in the middle of the sidewalk weeping to herself and her demons.
-Her pain is no less real.
+Her head covered with a hooded coat, she hunched over in the middle of the sidewalk weeping to herself.
+Her pain is real.
 Her sense of loss seems profound.

 Homelessness.
 Mental illness.
 Physical illness.
 Repeated trauma from abuse or discrimination or job loss or brutality.
 These all afflict the human condition.